Skip to main content

 .newHandler(event -> event.builder().maxLevel(20))

-// Configure the handled to only be called for the Vanilla sharpness enchantment.
+// Configure the handler to only be called for the Vanilla sharpness enchantment.

 .filter(EnchantmentKeys.SHARPNESS)